Christianity expands on Judaism, but reminds us to show compassion to our fellow humans (not just follow a list of rules).

 Jesus Christ, as God in human form, set man back on track towards living harmoniously on Earth.
 Sadly, many mistakes have been made along the way.
 I won't merely dismiss them; but, I will place the focus where it should be.
 Legalism and other forms of sin in our life keep us from a pleasing life to God.
-Following the teachings of Jesus Christ can lead to a rewarding, fulfilled life.
+Following the teachings of Jesus Christ by putting our faith into action can lead to a rewarding, fulfilled life.

 Jewish writings chronicle the history of mankind, starting in the Garden of Eden in modern-day Iraq to the domination of the Roman empire.
 Since history initially was passed down orally, papyrus scrolls were used to store that information in written form.
-In Biblical days, Jews studied the first five books of the Bible called the Torah.
+In Biblical days, Jews studied the first five books of the Bible called the Torah which originated from Moses' Book of the Law that was stored in the Ark of the Covenant.
 Jewish scribes recorded their writings on scrolls such as the Dead Sea Scrolls which were found in a cave at a commune in Qumrah.

 Later, the Babylonians overtook both the Assyrians and the Southern Kingdom, taking most of the remnant of those who returned from Egypt to Babylon.
 Next, Cyrus pushed Persian influence into the region and allowed Jews to return to what we now know as Israel.
 Alexander expanded The Greek Empire into Egypt and as far as India in modern-day Asia.